pedasingudeekshitha0-source/simple-calculator/README.md

 # simple-calculator
-Basic calculator using HTML CSS and JavaScript
+Basic calculator built using HTML, CSS and JavaScript.